 Team Clark’s Quick Tips for First-Time Streamers

-If you want to cut the cable cord and switch to streaming TV, you may think the process is overwhelming — but it doesn’t have to be so complicated.
+If you want to cut the cable cord and switch to streaming TV, you may think the process is overwhelming.
+But it doesn’t have to be so complicated.

-The picture below shows a very basic setup that’s ideal for first-time streamers: Internet, TV and a streaming device.
+The picture below shows a very basic setup that’s ideal for first-time streamers:

-You must have a fast internet connection to stream TV.
+You must have a high-speed internet connection to stream TV.
 The streaming services mentioned in this guide all have their own requirements, but a minimum download speed of 10 Mbps or higher is generally recommended.

 Start by reviewing your internet bill to see what you’re paying for and learn how to test your internet speed here.